Where to find a French bitter liqueur?

 Gentian is the queen of French bitter liqueurs.

-Its root, harvested in Auvergne, offers a floral and elegant bitterness , very popular for aperitifs.
+Its root, harvested in Auvergne, offers a floral and elegant bitterness, highly prized for aperitifs.

-This is the basis of Gentiane De Michellot , a natural, artisanal alternative to Suze.
+It is the base of Gentiane De Michellot, an artisanal and natural alternative to Suze.

-These blends provide more roundness and aromatic complexity.
+These blends bring more roundness and aromatic complexity.

 3. Modern bitters and cocktail bitters